elear-solutions/docs/source/getting_started/aiot_intelligent_edge/coco_for_applications.rst

 COCO For Applications
 =====================

-In this section, we introduce the COCO SDK's for Applications, libraries for developing Client Applications that interface with COCO Devices, other COCO Clients, as well as the COCO Cloud for services like Analytics.
+In this section, we introduce the COCO SDK's for Applications - libraries for developing Client Applications that interface with COCO Devices, other COCO Clients, as well as the COCO Cloud for services like Analytics.

 .. toctree::
    :maxdepth: 5